meteorologytoday/p6-pinkstar/README.md

-# p6-sockraw-ipprotoraw
+# p6-pinkstar

-A perl6 socket package focus on SOCK_RAW and IPPROTO_RAW which enables one to create its own ip packet.

-PCAP would be considered.

-Goal is to setup a C equivalent:

-	#include<sys/socket.h>
-	socket(AF_INET, SOCK_RAW, IPPROTO_RAW);
+A Scapy equivalent, experimental tool on perl6.

+We use perl6 NativeCall coupled with kernel functions provided by C to manipulate the packet.
+PCAP would be considered in the future.

 Current developement environment is CentOS 7.2

-Another goal is to make a Scapy equivalent.